louis-porter/heart_failure_prediction/README.md

 - Oldpeak: oldpeak = ST [Numeric value measured in depression]
 - ST_Slope: the slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping]
 - HeartDisease: output class [1: heart disease, 0: Normal]

+### Conclusions

+The models used in this project all performed well with accuracy scores of over 85% meaning that individuals are correctly classified with heart disease or not the majority of the time.

+The Random Forest model performed the best when evaluated against the accuracy score, with the cross validation testing of all 3 models reporting similar figures, suggesting none of the models displayed signs of overfitting.

+The most important features for identifying heart disease turned out to be the ST segment during exercise, as well as the oldpeak (ST depression), cholesterol levels, and maximum heart rate.
+Men are more likely than women to have heart disease, and the older you are, the more likely you are, on average, to have heart disease.